SoftwareGuy/ENet-CSharp/README.md

 `Address.GetIP()` get an IP address.

 `Address.SetIP(string ip)` set an IP address.
+To use IPv4 broadcast in the local network the address can be set to _255.255.255.255_ for a client.
+ENet will automatically respond to the broadcast and update the address to a server's actual IP.

 `Address.GetHost()` attempts to do a reverse lookup from the address.
 Returns a string with a resolved name or an IP address.

-`Address.SetHost(string hostName)` set host name or an IP address (IPv4/IPv6).
+`Address.SetHost(string hostName)` set host name or an IP address.
 Should be used for binding to a network interface or for connection to a foreign host.
 Returns true on success or false on failure.

 #### Event
 Contains marshalled structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.